Generic name: Daptomycin 500mg in 10mL

 Preparation of CUBICIN for Administration

-CUBICIN is supplied in single-use vials, each containing 500 mg daptomycin as a sterile, lyophilized powder.
+CUBICIN is supplied in single-dose vials, each containing 500 mg daptomycin as a sterile, lyophilized powder.
 The contents of a CUBICIN vial should be reconstituted, using aseptic technique, to 50 mg/mL as follows:

-- Note: To minimize foaming, AVOID vigorous agitation or shaking of the vial during or after reconstitution.
+- To minimize foaming, AVOID vigorous agitation or shaking of the vial during or after reconstitution.

 - Remove the polypropylene flip-off cap from the CUBICIN vial to expose the central portion of the rubber stopper.